mehulagg/gitlab/doc/user/project/integrations/jira_server_configuration.md

 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments
 ---

-# Creating a username and password for Jira Server
+# Create a username and password for Jira Server

-We need to create a user in Jira to have access to all projects that need to integrate with GitLab.
+For [integrations with Jira](jira.md), we need to create a user in Jira to have access to all projects that need to integrate with GitLab.

 As an example, we create a user named `gitlab` and add it to a new group named `gitlab-developers`.